oudream/RobWork/doc/sphinx/installation/centos.rst

 * RobWork : is the core part including math, kinematics, planning and so on.
 * RobWorkStudio : is the GUI which enable visualization and more userfriendly interfaces through gui plugins
 * RobWorkSim : is an extension to the RobWork core functionality which adds dynamic simulation of bodies, devices and several tactile sensors.
-* RobWorkHardware : is mostly drivers (with RobWork datatypes) for common hardware, or hardware on which RobWork platforms have been built eg. SDH, cameras, CAN-devices, the Universal robot arm, serial port...

-Note that RobWork is needed to run RobWorkStudio, RobWorkSim and RobWorkHardware.
+Note that RobWork is needed to run RobWorkStudio and RobWorkSim.
 Therefore it is not possible to use these, without having RobWork installed on the machine.

 Installing dependencies
 ====================================================